How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-A number of options are available for each chart that allow you to fully customize their look.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+A number of options are available for each chart that allow you to customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile device browsers without requiring the installation of any additional plugins.
+Your visitors can see your charts and graphs on their mobile device browsers without requiring the installation of any extra plugins.

 Click OK to continue …

-You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the admin menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the dashboard menu …

 When you first install the plugin, the library contains no charts.

-- Your second row contains the series type (e.g. number, date, etc.)
+- Your second row contains the series type (e.g. number, timeofday, etc.)

-If you are not sure how to format your data CSV, just refer to the sample spreadsheet supplied with the plugin.
+If you are not sure how to format your data CSV, just use the sample supplied with the plugin.

 Upload CSV File From Computer